List of Valvrave the Liberator characters: L-elf

 L-elf (エルエルフ, Eruerufu), whose real name is Michael, is a secret agent of the Dorssian military.
 He is an excellent strategist and his innate ability to calculate possibilities has been referenced to be almost prophetic in nature.
 L-elf is known in ARUS as the "One Man Army" for having killed almost 5000 soldiers single-handedly.
 He always carries around a photo of the Dorssian Princess Lieselotte who had saved his life when he was younger, and has feelings for her.
 During Dorssia's invasion to Jior he tries to kill Haruto but the Valvrave's curse causes Haruto to possess his body.
 He is considered a traitor by Dorssia due to the actions Haruto commits while in control of his body, and is effectively stranded on Module 77.
 While claiming that he intends to bring about a revolution in Dorssia, he tries to convince Haruto to become his ally.
 Haruto accepts his offer and L-elf starts guiding the forces of New JIOR.
 When going to the Earth, L-elf tries to save Lieselotte from Dorssia but she dies in the fight against them.
 After learning Lieselotte was a Magius, L-elf agrees with Haruto to build a unified world where everyone including humans and Magius can live in peace.
 In the final episode, he admits that Haruto is his friend just before the latter dies, he is later seen in the epilogue during Satomi and Takahi's wedding party wearing an imperial cloth.
-He is voiced by Ryōhei Kimura in Japanese.
+He is voiced by Ryōhei Kimura in Japanese and by Robbie Daymond in English.